clarissacheng/ai-expense-assistant/README.md

 1. Register a new account
 2. Login
 3. Upload a receipt image
+4. Loading indicator displays while processing
+5. System validates that the upload is a receipt
-4. AI extracts structured receipt data
+6. GPT-4.1 Vision extracts receipt contents
+7. Categories are automatically assigned to items
-5. Edit extracted fields if needed
+8. User edits extracted fields if needed
+9. User adds missing items if extraction missed anything
-6. Save corrected receipt
+10. Save corrected receipt
-7. View receipt history and analytics dashboards
+11. View receipt history
+12. Search receipts by merchant
+13. Delete receipts if desired
+14. View spending dashboards and budgeting insights

 ---